danielegrattarola/danielegrattarola.github.io/_posts/2020-01-21-telestrations.md

 I'll start with my favourite sequence: honeycomb to cheeseburger.
 The images below are read top-to-bottom, left-to-right.
 At the very top you see the source class, then the first generated image, then what that image was classified as, then the next generated image, etc..

 The first image is generated from class 599 of ImageNet, "honeycomb".
 It looked a lot like a bagel, I guess because of that bright spot in the middle (?), so the ResNet classified it as such.
-From that classification, we get a couple of bagel-y looking breads, which soon become French loafs, then dough.
+From that classification, we get a couple of bagel-y looking pieces of bread, which soon become French loafs, then dough.
 Then, that perfect-looking dough in image 6 gets classified as a wooden spoon (probably because of the extra noise that I mentioned).
-Finally, the green spot on the wooden spoon confuses ResNet into thinking it's a cheeseburger, and we get juicy bugers until the end.
+Finally, the green spot on the wooden spoon confuses ResNet into thinking it's a cheeseburger, and we get juicy burgers until the end.
 That burger generation is impressive, not gonna lie.

 ![]({{ site.url }}/images/2020-01-21/bagel.png)

 Moving on: trilobite to long-horned beetle.
 The first two trilobites look really good, but then get classified as isopods after two turns (curiously, isopods and trilobites look a lot similar but are not that closely related according [to Reddit](https://www.reddit.com/r/geology/comments/lt9so/how_closely_related_are_isopods_to_trilobites/)).
-From the isopod label we get what is clearly a marine creature (look at the background), which unfortunately gets classified as a cockroach.
+From the isopod label, we get what is clearly a marine creature (look at the background), which unfortunately gets classified as a cockroach.
 From there, we stay on dry land and just get more and more specialized bugs until the end.

 ![]({{ site.url }}/images/2020-01-21/trilobite.png)

-The next one is __REALLY__ good, because it's remarkably similar to a real game of Telestrations.
+The next one is __REALLY__ good because it's remarkably similar to a real game of Telestrations.
 It could happen.
 Hell, it probably happened.

 We start with a coffeepot.
-At image three, the cofeepot is a bit ambiguous and becomes a teapot.
+At image three, the coffeepot is a bit ambiguous and becomes a teapot.
 Understandable, I would probably have made that mistake myself.
 Then we get a proper teapot, that gets recognized as such.
 The next image, however, is half-assed by the player and it's not clear at all what it is.
 The next player guesses that it's a pitcher.
-The next guy tries his best, but eventually the pitcher becomes a vase.
+The next guy tries his best but eventually, the pitcher becomes a vase.

 Nothing more to say, I can see this happening in real life.